SenolDemir/selenium-testng-hybrid/README.md

 Testing framework developed based on POM (Page Object Model) design with Selenium and TestNG

 ## Data Driven Test
+Login Data created in an Excel file in both positive and negative scenarios.
+Test assertion built make validations according to scneario types which has defined within test data.
+The external test data is under resources folder,  and data provider is in the same clas with test cases.

 ## Reporting